pressbooks/pressbooks-cas-sso/readme.txt

 Plugin to integrate Pressbooks with [Central AuthenticationService (CAS)](http://en.wikipedia.org/wiki/Central_Authentication_Service) single sign-on architectures.

 Users who attempt to login to Pressbooks are redirected to the central CAS sign-on screen.
 After the user’s credentials are verified, they are redirected back to the Pressbooks network.
-If the CAS username matches the Pressbooks username, the user is recognized as valid and allowed access.
+If we match a Pressbooks user by CAS username (stored in user_meta table), the user is recognized as valid and allowed access.
+If no match, then try to match a Pressbooks user by email (and store a successful match in user_meta table for next time).
 If the CAS user does not have an account in Pressbooks, a new user can be created, or access can be refused, depending on the configuration.

 == Installation ==